Companies on Divorce

 Our team of divorce lawyers is proud to offer the highest standards of client care.
 We understand the emotional toll that a divorce can take, and the unique challenges of dividing business assets in divorce, but we will help you reach a clear and amicable agreement as swiftly as possible.

-Our divorce lawyers are based at both of our offices and their vast experience makes them an integral part of our team of Family Solicitors in Stockport & in Manchester.
+Our business divorce lawyers are based at both of our offices and their vast experience makes them an integral part of our team of Family Solicitors in Stockport & in Manchester.

 During the current Covid-19 crisis we can make arrangements to take instructions from you by telephone or video conferencing and will still be able to access the courts to deal with any emergency applications which may need to be made.